 Spain and England’s relationship during the sixteenth and seventeenth centuries was extremely volatile.
 While anti-Spanish sentiment grew under the reign of Elizabeth I and her Stuart successor, there is little evidence for a similar Anglophobia in the Iberian Peninsula.
 Yet many texts produced in Spain represented both contemporary events that brought these two countries into contact as well as recent English history.
 This dissertation explores Spain’s process of self-fashioning through its portrayal of the English outsider in texts that range from historical treatises and printed news to plays and poetry.
 In the early modern period, it was common for a nation to use the historical genre to represent its own glorious past in order to mold a common identity among its citizens.
 I seek to expand and question the traditional limitations of the historical genre both by examining texts that modern classifications would divide into separate categories of fiction and non-fiction and by delving into works that represent not Spain’s own history but rather that of another nation entirely.
 What does it mean to write about the execution of the Queen of Scots as a Spanish author in the seventeenth century, for example?
 Such questions are posed in this dissertation in order to examine how the historian, poet or playwright engaged in the task of redefining or rebuilding his own nation’s identity through the paradoxical use of another nation’s past.

 Kelsey Ihinger is a doctoral candidate in the Department of Spanish and Portuguese at the University of Wisconsin-Madison.
 Her research focuses on the representation of England in early modern Spanish texts and the interplay between history and fiction in various literary genres.
-Her teaching interests include Golden Age drama, historical drama, sixteenth and seventeenth century Anglo-Spanish and European relations, and early modern historiography.
 Kelsey graduated magna cum laude with her BA degree in Spanish and International Relations from Carleton College in 2010, was subsequently awarded a Fulbright Fellowship in Spain, and earned her MA at the University of Wisconsin-Madison in 2013.
-She is currently working to complete her dissertation, entitled “External Contemplation: The Anglo-Spanish Relationship (Re)Viewed from an Early Modern Spanish Perspective.”
+She is currently working to complete her dissertation, entitled “Historiopoetics in Early Modern Spain: Remembering Anglo-Spanish Encounters (1587-1623).”

 In the mid-twentieth century, the meaning of “international development” shifted from an abstract world historical process to a contested global project that would be self-consciously undertaken by states, colonial administrations, multinational institutions, and non-governmental organizations.
 My dissertation argues that this shift had significant and under-examined effects on the narrative form of the global novel after 1945.
 In particular, the dissertation shows how Anglophone novelists across the newly discovered “Third World” registered and re-plotted stories of national, regional, and hemispheric “growth” in the era of decolonization.
 My readings of literary texts from the Caribbean, Southern Africa, South and Southeast Asia are framed by an examination of early development discourse in the social sciences and, specifically, of the narrative mechanisms underpinning theories of economic and cultural “modernization.”